 Advanced energy technology stimulus investments are aligned with state energy, environmental, and climate policies.
-While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits in directing stimulus dollars in this way.
-The primary and most obvious of these is the contribution of such investments to the decarbonization of Illinois' energy systems.
-Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases, and builds the energy system infrastructure needed to continue progress toward a carbon-free economy.
-In addition, advanced energy investments help reduce the combustion of fossil fuels, leading to significant improvements in air quality, particularly in heavily industrialized environmental justice communities.
-Directing stimulus dollars in a way that hits this target while inducing private investment that can help the state meet its climate and social objectives in a way that maintains and grows economic productivity and jobs.
+While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits to directing stimulus dollars in this way.
+The primary and most obvious of these is the contribution of such investments to the decarbonization of New Mexico's energy systems.
+Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases and builds an energy system infrastructure that can progress toward a carbon-free economy.
+In addition, advanced energy investments can lead to significant improvements in air quality, particularly in heavily industrialized environmental justice communities.
+Directing stimulus dollars to hit this target while inducing private investment can help the state meet its climate and social objectives in a way that maintains and grows economic productivity and jobs.